XleeX/Visual-Studio-Project/README.md

 # Visual-Studio-Project
-  Enter your Excel file path in the first box
+  Enter your Excel file path in the first box \n
-  Enter your table name into the second box Important!!!
+  Enter your table name into the second box \n Important!!!
 No space should be in between column name, if there is, replace them with _